MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 Install-Package -Name docker -ProviderName DockerMsftProvider
 ```

+When PowerShell asks you whether to trust the package source 'DockerDefault', type A to continue the installation.
 When the installation is complete, reboot the computer.

 ```none
 Restart-Computer -Force